The Best Sunscreens for Dogs in 2022

 Creams are generally no longer used on dogs, because they can easily be licked off.
 They are also awkward to apply and don’t usually last long enough to be considered good value for money.

 Balms, on the other hand, are – more often than not – better at providing waterproof protection, because of their thicker consistency.
 While you may still struggle to apply this on jittery dogs, balms can be a great choice if your pup enjoys a regular dip at the local pond or pool.
+Find out more about dog pools here.

 How to Apply Sunscreen to Dogs